CiscoDevNet/monitoring-as-code/ECS/README.md

 # CloudFormation Templates for Elastic Container Service (ECS)

-The following guide provides information and reference to additional documentation about steps needed to provision application and AppDynamics agents in Serverless ECS Fargate environment by utilizing AWS CloudFormation templates.
+The following guide provides information and reference to additional documentation about steps to create Task definition and resources needed to define application and AppDynamics agents in Serverless ECS Fargate environment by utilizing AWS CloudFormation templates.

 Screenshots are taken for the .NET Core application Stack, however, the same applies to other languages.

 ## What is ECS?

 Amazon ECS is a regional service that simplifies running containers in a highly available manner across multiple Availability Zones within a Region.
 You can create Amazon ECS clusters within a new or existing VPC.
 After a cluster is up and running, you can create task definitions that define which container images to run across your clusters.
 Your task definitions are used to run tasks or create services.
-Container images are stored in and pulled from container registries, for example Amazon Elastic Container Registry. [learn more](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html)
+Container images are stored in and pulled from container registries, for example, Amazon Elastic Container Registry. [learn more](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html)

 ### ECS Terminology